 Notes

-- Make Ahead Instructions: For longer storage, freeze muffins for up to 3 months.
+- Make Ahead Instructions:ย For longer storage, freeze muffins for up to 3 months.
 Thaw overnight in the refrigerator, then bring to room temperature or warm up in the microwave if desired.

-- Special Tools (affiliate links): Stand Mixer or Handheld Mixer | Glass Mixing Bowls | Whisk | 12-Count Muffin Pan | Muffin Liners
+- Special Tools (affiliate links):ย 12-count Muffin Pan | Muffin Liners | Electric Mixer (Handheld or Stand) | Glass Mixing Bowls | Whisk | Cooling Rack

-- Why the initial high temperature?
-The hot burst of air will spring up the top of the muffin quickly, then the inside of the muffin can bake for the remainder of the time.
+- Why the initial high temperature?ย The hot burst of air will spring up the top of the muffin quickly, then the inside of the muffin can bake for the remainder of the time.
 This helps the muffins rise nice and tall.

 - Whole Wheat Flour: Feel free to substitute whole wheat flour for all-purpose flour or use a mix of both as long as you use 1 and 1/2 cups total.
 If using all whole wheat flour, add another Tablespoon (15ml) of milk.

-- Frozen Bananas: You can use frozen bananas here.
+- Frozen Bananas:ย You can use frozen bananas here.
 Thaw the frozen bananas.
 Drain off any excess liquid, mash, then use as instructed in the recipe.
-See How to Freeze & Thaw Bananas for Baking.
+Seeย How to Freeze & Thaw Bananas for Baking.

 - Sugar: You can use 2/3 cup of packed brown sugar or coconut sugar.
 Or a mixture of these to yield 2/3 cup.
 If using 2/3 cup coconut sugar, the muffins won’t be as sweet.
 I find they taste best with 2/3 cup brown sugar or 1/3 cup of each.
 2/3 cup of honey or pure maple syrup works too, though the muffins will taste a little more moist in the centers.
 I’m unsure about sugar substitutes, but let me know if you try any.